DevOps-Represent/kubernetes-101/1-Basics.md

 kubectl apply -f basic/combined.yaml -n training
 ```

-You can also see what's happening with your deployments through the Kubernetes dashboard, which you can see here: [Insert boilerplate]

 ## Exercise

 Now that you can deploy a service, see if you can change the container running on your deployment.
 You should be able to see publicly available containers from: https://hub.docker.com/explore/